 5. Deploy the enqueue-code change and the matching asset file in the same release.

-If the HTML starts referencing the new asset URL before the new file is present on every node or origin, the CDN can cache a temporary 404 or stale response for the new path.
+If page HTML references a new asset URL before that file exists on every origin node, the CDN can cache a temporary 404 or stale response for the new cache key.

-6. Inspect the rendered markup of a page that actually loads the target asset and confirm that the asset URL changed with the deployment.
+6. Inspect the rendered page source or browser Network panel and confirm the asset URL contains the new version value.